langchain-ai/langserve/README.md

 ### Limitations

 - Client callbacks are not yet supported for events that originate on the server
 - OpenAPI docs will not be generated when using Pydantic V2.
 Fast API does not support [mixing pydantic v1 and v2 namespaces](https://github.com/tiangolo/fastapi/issues/10360).
-However, API endpoints are expected to
+See section below for more details.

 ## Hosted LangServe